httpdaniel/LuceneSearchEngine/README.md

 # Results

-The results will be outputted to a file "SearchResults.txt"
+The results will be outputted to a file "SearchResults.txt" in the main folder

 Findings from previous experiments can be found in the /results folder for various ranges of scoring functions and evaluations